Learning Quantized Continuous Controllers for Integer Hardware: Experiments

 We evaluate QAT on five MuJoCo tasks (Humanoid-, Walker2d-, Ant-, HalfCheetah-, Hopper-v4) using SAC and DDPG.
 Our goal is to obtain \emph{very small}, hardware-friendly policies that match FP32 returns.
 We structure the evaluation into three parts: (i) \emph{bitwidth sensitivity}, where we vary which components of the policy are quantized to investigate where precision matters; (ii) \emph{model selection}, a three-step rule that first fixes the smallest FP32 matching configuration for internal activations and weight bitwidth, then the hidden layer width, and last the input activation precision; and (iii) \emph{robustness}, where we perform noise-injection tests on input states.
 Finally, we synthesize the selected policies to an Artix-7 FPGA with FINN v0.10.1, targeting a fixed \(100\,\mathrm{MHz}\) clock and reporting latency, throughput, power usage, and resources utilized.

 All training runs were performed with 1M environment steps; for evaluation, we average over 1{,}000 (10 where stated) deterministic policy rollouts per trained model, and report mean and standard deviation across 10 training seeds.
 All reported rewards are undiscounted. \\ \textbf{Baseline (FP32)} As a baseline, we train full-precision policies using the CleanRL~\citep{huang2022cleanrl} implementations of SAC and DDPG, utilizing corresponding default hyperparameters and model sizes (see Appendix \ref{app:hyperparameters}).
-In addition, we perform running normalization of the input state space (per-dimension, frozen at evaluation), as we find it to perform better in the quantization setting and at least as good for the SAC FP32 baseline.
-An ablation on normalization can be found in Appendix \ref{app:normalization}. \\ \textbf{Quantized Models} We keep the baseline setup unchanged and swap the policy network for a QAT variant implemented with Brevitas v0.12.0~\citep{brevitas}, using the same hyperparameters as the FP32 baselines.
+In addition, we perform running normalization of the input state space (per-dimension, frozen at evaluation) {for SAC, but not DDPG,} as we find it to perform better. \\ \textbf{Quantized Models} We swap the policy network for a QAT variant implemented with Brevitas v0.12.0~\citep{brevitas}, using the same hyperparameters as the FP32 baselines. {In this case, we perform running normalization for both DDPG and SAC.} An ablation on normalization can be found in Appendix \ref{app:normalization}.